VenkatanarayananMridhula/CS-433_Project-2/README.md

 # **README: ML Forcefield Development using Classical Dihedral Biases**

+## Note for TAs

+Due to technical issues with the GitHub Classroom setup, I have placed my codes in my own GitHub repository instead.
+All relevant files and documentation can be accessed here.
+If you need any clarification, please feel free to reach out.

 ## **Introduction**

 This project presents a comprehensive **machine learning pipeline** for training, evaluating, and validating forcefields using the **DeepMD-kit** framework.
 The workflow is designed to process simulation data, train machine-learned forcefields, and rigorously evaluate their performance through testing and auxiliary analysis.